Agachily/Assignment-Enable-Banking/README.md

    <img src="./pictures/3.png" style="zoom:33%;" />

-   If you see an error as follows:
+   If you see an error as follows, or the link for authorization is not presented:

    <img src="./pictures/4.png" style="zoom:33%;" />